Healthy Homes Assessment Haumoana

 Haumoana Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement to all Haumoana and New Zealand rental houses where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is compulsory for all Haumoana and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records that prove the conformance to any Healthy Homes Standards that apply or will apply to their rental properties.
+• Landlords and property managers must keep records that demonstrate the conformance to the Healthy Homes Standard that apply or will be applicable throughout the tenancy period of your rental home.

-• Private landlords and property managers have to make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of a new, renewed or varied tenant.
+• Property managers and private landlords are required to ensure their rental properties comply according to Healthy Homes Standards within 90 days of any newly renewed, extended or changed lease.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

-• All houses that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.

 Beginning 1 July 2024